Spectral geometry on manifolds with fibred boundary metrics I: Low energy resolvent: Review of the pseudo-differential -calculus

 \subsection{$\phi$-Pseudodifferential operators}

 We now recall the notion of $\phi$-pseudo\-differential operators $\Psi^{*}_{\phi}(M; E)$ from Mazzeo and Melrose \cite{mazzeo1998pseudodifferential}.
-These will be operators whose Schwartz kernels lift to polyhomogeneous distributions with conormal singularity along the lifted diagonal on the $\phi$-double space $M^2_\phi$ obtained from the $b$-double space $M^{2}_b$ by an additional blowup: consider the interior fibre diagonal and its boundary
+These will be operators whose Schwartz kernels lift to polyhomogeneous distributions with conormal singularity along the lifted diagonal on the $\phi$-double space $M^2_\phi$.
+The space $M^2_\phi$ is obtained from the b-double space $M^{2}_{\bb}$ by an additional blowup: recall the definition of the (interior) fibre diagonal